Ibrmva/germany-project/README.md

 ### **Framework: Django**

 **Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
-Built by experienced developers, it takes care of much of the hassle of Web development**
+Built by experienced developers, it takes care of much of the hassle of Web development.
+"CRUD" stands for Create, Read, Update, and Delete, and it's a common pattern for managing data in applications.
+Below is a simple implementation of CRUD operations in a Django application.**

 **I used a template for admin panel.
 The admin panel has: account, authentication & authorization, category, document_upload, token blacklist**